Leikotha/Choose-Your-Own-Adventure/README.md

-# Python-projects
+# Choose Your Own Adventure

-This will be all the beginner-friendly projects I work on while I learn Python.
+A beginner project I did in my freetime while learning Python.